 Traveling as a single to a resort-like destination can get boring if you are solo.
 But Dubrovnik does not fall into this category!
 There is so much to do in Dubrovnik; you might be happier you decided to visit on your own.
 When you are alone, there is no compromising on the day’s activities.

-If I were to describe the vibe of Dubrovnik for the travel inclined, I would say its the perfect combination of chill and adventure!
+If I were to describe the vibe of Dubrovnik for the travel inclined, I would say it’s the perfect combination of chill and adventure!
 It is the kind of destination where you can genuinely just chill by the water, stroll the streets of the old town.
-Or, you can climb the city walls, explore the surrounding nature, and make several day trips to nearby hotspots.
-Is Dubrovnik worth visiting?
-Hell, YES!

 Why is Dubrovnik Worth Visiting in October?

 If you have never traveled to Europe, you may not know that the summers are incredibly crowded and overpriced.
-The best time to visit Europe is late September, early October!
-Typically the weather is still very desirable, and there are FAR FEWER PEOPLE crowding the streets.
+Consider visiting in fall or even winter in Dubrovnik is great!

 I’ve noticed the hotel prices also drop the closer it gets to October.
 Autumn signifies an end to the busy season.
 I try to capitalize on this as much as possible.

 Dubrovnik has explicitly experienced an incredible uptick in tourism since the Game of Thrones series.
 So much so that it has become a problem for the locals.
-If you want to avoid the massive crowds coming from the overcrowded cruise ships, consider visiting in October.
-Alternatively, look up when the cruise ships are docking there to avoid the masses.
-For all these reasons, this is why Dubrovnik is worth visiting in October.

 Solo Worthy Travel Itinerary for Dubrovnik